MicrosoftDocs/Contribute/Contribute/content/dotnet/dotnet-contribute.md

 ## Guidelines for contributions

-We appreciate community contributions to docs.
-The following list shows some guiding rules to keep in mind when you're contributing to the .NET documentation:
+We appreciate community contributions to documentation.
+The following list shows some guiding rules to keep in mind when you're contributing to .NET documentation:

 - **DON'T** surprise us with large pull requests.
 Instead, file an issue and start a discussion so we can agree on a direction before you invest a large amount of time.
 - **DON'T** include sample code inline in an article.